tobyzerner/json-api-server/README.md

 #### Countability

-By default a query will be performed to count the total number of resources in a collection.
+By default, a query will be performed to count the total number of resources in a collection.
 This will be used to populate a `total` attribute in the document's `meta` object, as well as the `last` pagination link.
 For some types of resources, or when a query is resource-intensive (especially when certain filters or sorting is applied), it may be undesirable to have this happen.
 So it can be toggled using the `countable` and `uncountable` methods:

 ```php
 $type->countable();